StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-03-09-code_sample_signing.md

 An article on how to get the private key string is needed. (dumping from a qt wallet, or from a c# code generated wallet)

 An article on how to sign a message from the UI of the QT wallet is needed.

+## Security Concerns

+Signing a message like this does not expose your private keys.
+However, you should be careful how you are passing your private key as a string to the function.
+If you hardcode the private key into your program, the code now contains the password to your coins at the assoicated address.

+There are no security concerns with verifying a signed message, as it does not involve private keys.